 Here are the requirements for our Bachelor of Science degree in Computer Science: CS Requirements under All-University Core Curriculum

-This concentration focuses on the use and maintenance of computers systems (hardware and software) within an organization.
-It combines all the CS classes taken by CS majors in the first and second year with specialized computing technology courses, business courses, and a selection of advanced courses from CS and Computer Information Systems.
-The mathematics and science requirements for this major are somewhat less than for computer science.
+This concentration is a general information technology program that focuses on the use and maintenance of computer systems (hardware and software), and the technology needs within an organization or business.
+It combines all the CS classes taken by CS majors in the first and second year with specialized computing technology courses, business courses, and a selection of advanced courses from CS or Computer Information Systems.
+The mathematics and science requirements for this major are somewhat less than for the Computer Science major.

 This concentration combines computer science and computing technology courses with education courses.
-The program leads to state licensure in Instructional Technology (Computers) to teach computation in high schools.
+The program leads to state licensure in Instructional Technology (Computers) to teach computing in high schools.

 Interested in a second bachelors degree?
 Here are the requirements: Second Bachelors Curriculum